 You’re simply removing height and length up top, much like you would when going bald.

 Growing a beard with an oblong head shape would be fine.
-However, long or pointy beards do run the risk of elongating the face further, counteracting the benefits of removing the length on top of the head.
+However, long or pointy beards run the risk of further elongating the face, counteracting the benefits of removing the length on top of the head.

 Square Head Shape

 Going bald with a square head shape does run the risk of making the face appear shorter, but the strong chin does counteract this and makes the structure look more balanced overall.